genealogy-umbria/genealogy-umbria.github.io/muni_pages/passignano_sul_trasimeno.md

 ## Brogliardi

-The *brogliardi* for this municipality are available through the [Archivio di Stato di Roma’s digital portal](https://imagoarchiviodistatoroma.cultura.gov.it/Gregoriano/s_brogliardi.php?Provincia=Perugia&Denominazione=Passignano).
+The *brogliardi* for this municipality are available through the Archivio di Stato di Roma’s digital portal:

+* [Passignano](https://imagoarchiviodistatoroma.cultura.gov.it/Gregoriano/s_brogliardi.php?Provincia=Perugia&Denominazione=Passignano) — coverage includes the *immediate town* only.
+* [Castel Rigone](https://imagoarchiviodistatoroma.cultura.gov.it/Gregoriano/s_brogliardi.php?Provincia=Perugia&Denominazione=Castel%20Rigone) — coverage includes the *frazione of Castel Rigone* only.

-⚠️ Coverage includes the *immediate town* only.
-The brogliardi for frazioni and outlying areas exist but have not yet been digitized.
+⚠️ The brogliardi for other frazioni and outlying areas exist but have not yet been digitized.

 ---